TEACH4SD provides a range of event that connect people and sustainable practices

 ESD-TALK#2 “Uncovering Skills For The Future In Healthcare”

+May 22nd at 2pm we launched the second ESD-talk .This ESD-talk looked into the theme health sector from the skills side.
 In the ESD-TALK Claire Nassiet, Head of Innovation Adoption & Healthcare Transformation, EIT Health, and Matilda Åberg-Wennerholm, Partnership /Collaboration Lead, EIT Health Scandinavia.
 Claire Nassiet and Mathilda Åberg-Wennerholm present Pact for Skills for Partnership for the European Health Industry with a view on skills needed in the future and the green transition.

 Panel debate: Implementing ESD in the Healthcare Sector Seeing from different Perspectives.
 Susanne Jastrup, Head of Education for the nursing programme in VIA University College.
-Sigrid Amalie Beierholm, student ambassador for SDG Ambassador corps at VIA University College and Birgitte Woge Nielsen, educator at VIA University College.
+Sigrid Amalie Beierholm, student ambassador for SDG Ambassador corps at VIA University College and Birgitte Woge Nielsen, educator at VIA University College

 ESD-TALK #1 – “European Progress on integrating Sustainable Development in Education”